 The Faculty of Asian & Middle Eastern Studies welcomes aspiring scholars to apply to do research in Chinese Studies for the PhD Degree.
 Cambridge offers world-class library resources as well as academic staff who are world-recognised in the study of both modern and pre-modern China.
 Our graduate students meet regularly with their supervisor/advisor and attend lectures and seminars in the Faculty and across the University.
 There is a weekly China Research Seminar with guest speakers from all over the world, as well as several established distinguished lecture series.
-Doctoral students at Cambridge also have the unique opportunity to work with the collections held at the Needham Research Institute (NRI) and attend weekly seminars at the NRI, where a constant stream of visiting scholars with exciting projects share their ideas and the pleasure of using pre-modern texts in their various fields of research.
+Doctoral students at Cambridge also have the unique opportunity to work with the collections held at the Needham Research Institute (NRI) and attend weekly seminars at the NRI, where a constant stream of visiting scholars with exciting projects share their ideas and the pleasure of using pre-modern, textual primary sources in their various fields of research.
 During your time at Cambridge you are likely to be involved in one or several conferences or workshops.
 The collegiate environment stimulates exposure to ideas and work by colleagues and fellow graduates in other disciplines.
 Whenever opportunities arise, we also do our best to engage our advanced doctoral candidates in undergraduate teaching and college supervisions to enable them to gain teaching experience.
 Our graduate community in Chinese studies is very international and friendly, and nearly all our doctoral graduates have secured postdoctoral and/or continuing academic employment.

 The proposed topic of research is the central element in any application, and an application is strengthened if a topic is clearly described.
 The Teaching Officers in Chinese welcome inquiries.
 Before applying to our programmes, please email your prospective supervisor for initial consultation (sometimes a staff member will be on sabbatical or research leave and cannot take on any new research student during that year).

 Application and Funding Opportunities